At Stoke Park we use the Kapow Religion and Worldviews curriculum and scheme of work.

 - nurture children’s own spiritual development.

-Discovery RE covers all areas of RE for the primary phase, Christianity plus one other religion is taught in each year group.
+Kapow RE covers all areas of RE for the primary phase, Christianity plus one other religion is taught in each year group.